asubramaniyan/website/content/post/post-1/index.md

 | Curtis Corrado Insurance Agency (deleted) | Curtis Corrado Insurance Agency | 5975 S Quebec St. | Suite 209 | Centennial | CO | 80111 | (303) 220-7688 |
 | Curtis Corrado Insurance Agency | Farmers Insurance-Curt Corrado Agency | 5975 S Quebec St | #209 | Centennial | CO | 80111 | 3032207688 |

 Just by looking at these records, we can say that the second record is a duplicate of the first, but this is not an easy task for computer.
+So, the goal here is to create an algorithm to identify duplicates.

 ## Data Challenges: